California Vacant Land Purchase Agreement Quick Guide

 When to use the Vacant Land Purchase Agreement?

-According to the CAR, Vacant Land Purchase Agreement should be used for “the Sale of land without material improvements, such as an urban lot or agricultural property.
-Sheds, minimal storage facilities, or covered resting areas would not change use of form.”
+According to the CAR, Vacant Land Purchase Agreement should be used for �the Sale of land without material improvements, such as an urban lot or agricultural property.
+Sheds, minimal storage facilities, or covered resting areas would not change use of form.�

 Essentially, the VLPA is used when there are not residential or commercial structures on the property.
-The one exception is that the Vacant Land Purchase Agreement can include a manufactured housing addendum when a manufactured home is being sold with the vacant land.
+The one exception is that the California vacant land purchase agreement can include a manufactured housing addendum when a manufactured home is being sold with the vacant land.

 Are you looking to sell an inherited property?
-Check out our guide to inherited property in California.
+Check out our guide to inherited property in California .

 When not to use the VLPA form?

-If you’re selling land for sale by owner or in a private sale, the CAR California Vacant Land Purchase Agreement won't always be the best template for you to use.
-It’s a lengthy document with many clauses that may not be applicable to a for sale by owner transaction including condominium disclosures, disclosures regarding tenants on the property, leased or liened items or systems, and even hazardous liquid transmission pipelines!
+If you�re selling land for sale by owner or in a private sale, the for sale by owner purchase agreement California or a simpler California land purchase agreement may be a better fit than the CAR VLPA.
+It�s a lengthy document with many clauses that may not be applicable to a for sale by owner transaction including condominium disclosures, disclosures regarding tenants on the property, leased or liened items or systems, and even hazardous liquid transmission pipelines!

 Some for sale by owner sellers would benefit from a simpler contract template.
-There are many available if you search for ‘California for sale by owner contract.’
-Some of them are even free!
+There are many available if you search for �California for sale by owner contract.� Some of them are even free!

 Where to find the California state vacant land purchase agreement

-California Association of Realtors members have access to the Vacant Land Purchase Agreement.
-It’s also possible for the general public to purchase it from C.A.R.
+California Association of Realtors members have access to the California vacant land purchase agreement.
+It�s also possible for the general public to purchase it from C.A.R.
 Business Products.
 Alternatively, it may be possible to use your relationships with a realtor or a title company to get access to this form.

-What’s different about the VLPA
+What�s different about the VLPA

-In this overview, we assume you are already familiar with the California Residential Purchase Agreement.
-We focus on what’s different in the Vacant Land Purchase Agreement so you can quickly get familiar with this contract form.
+In this overview, we assume you are already familiar with the California real estate purchase agreement.
+We focus on what�s different in the vacant land purchase agreement California so you can quickly get familiar with this contract form and make the right choice when you sell land in California or buy land in California.

-- The RPA includes terms for appliances and fixtures, while the VLPA does not.
+- The RPA includes terms for appliances and fixtures , while the VLPA does not.
 The RPA has an extensive list of items that come with the property by default.
 In the VLPA, items are excluded from the sale unless specified in the contract, even if they were advertised as coming with the property.

 - The VLPA has a paragraph on environmental hazard consultation that the RPA does not.
 The main purpose of this paragraph is to inform the Buyer and Seller that there can be legal liability for current and former property owners associated with environmentally hazardous substances.
 The Buyer and Seller are advised to consult with experts about potential risks from environmentally hazardous substances.